estan/mjc/README.md

      -h             show help message

 For example, type `./mjc foo.java` to compile `foo.java`.
-The result is written as a set of Jasmin assembly code files (`.j`), one file for each class, along with corresponding `.class` files from running the Jasmin assembler.
+The result is written into the current working directory as a set of Jasmin assembly code files (`.j`), one file for each class, along with corresponding `.class` files from running the Jasmin assembler.